 We all remember the late Princess Diana, whether it was for her impeccable style or down-to-earth “for the people” nature.
-A Latin-based name like this, meaning “heavenly” or “divine,” will gift you kids with great class and beauty.
+A Latin-based name like this, meaning “heavenly" or "divine,” will gift your kid with great class and beauty.

 If you're a parent, you know about Disney’s Frozen, and although Elsa is technically a queen, she was a princess at some point!
 This short but sweet moniker (originally a nickname for Elizabeth) means “noble” in its German roots, so the name may inspire admirable character.

 You probably already know that we love the Duchess of Cambridge.
-Her class and refined style fits perfectly with the meaning of her name: pure.
-Have some fun with the spelling of this one—there are lots of options like Katherine, Katharine, Cathryn and more.
+Her class and refined style fit perfectly with the meaning of her name: pure.
+Have some fun with the spelling of this one—there are lots of options like Katherine, Katharine, Cathryn, and more.

 We're not exaggerating, Princess Charlotte may be one of the cutest little princesses out there.
 A name of French origin, Charlotte means “free" and is currently one of the most popular girl names.